jay-joshy/allergyguide/content/research/sygma2.md

 In both groups, the ACQ-5 and AQLQ score trended towards better control; while both analyses were not controlled for multiple comparisons, they both favoured the budesonide maintenance group.

-However, the <span class="hl">actual magnitude of change for both scores was relatively small</span>:
+However, the <span class="hl-yellow">actual magnitude of change for both scores was relatively small</span>:

 - ACQ-5: the mean difference between budesonide maintenance and PRN Symbicort scores was 0.11 (95% CI, 0.07 to 0.15); at the end of 52 weeks, 40.3% vs. 44.3% had a decrease of ≥0.5 (OR 0.86; 95% CI, 0.75 to 0.99, p=0.036).
 If you took that 4% difference at face-value, the NNT to decrease the ACQ-5 score by 52 weeks would be 25
 - AQLQ: the mean difference between budesonide maintenance and PRN Symbicort scores was -0.096 (95% CI, -0.137 to -0.054)